apollographql/apollo-client/docs/source/basics/mutations.md

 const NewEntryWithData = graphql(submitRepository)(NewEntry);
 ```

-The component created above will recieve a prop called `mutate` which is a function that returns a promise of the mutation result.
+The component created above will receive a prop called `mutate` which is a function that returns a promise of the mutation result.

 <h2 id="calling-mutations">Calling mutations</h2>